Minor in Math

 - Extract important information and patterns

 - Able to work independently and on a team

 Undergraduate Math Minor

-An undergraduate minor in mathematics may be obtained by successful completion of 26 hours in mathematics courses consisting of MATH 1950, 1960, 1970, and four mathematics courses at the 2000 (excluding MATH 2200), 3000, or 4000 level; STAT 3800 may also be included.
-For majors that require 20-23 math credit hours, it is possible to obtain a math minor relatively easily, with very few additional courses.
+An undergraduate minor in mathematics may be obtained by successful completion of 19-20 hours in mathematics courses.
+For programs that require 14-20 credit hours of Math, it is possible to obtain a math minor relatively easily with very few additional courses.

 Specific information about minoring in math with these majors can be found in the catalog: